anjithp/emailsenderapp/README.md

 ## Running the app

-Note: Please make sure you have .env file(see above) and it is placed at the app root directory before running the below command
+Note: Please make sure you have .env and credentials.json files(see above) and they are placed at the app root directory before running the below command

 ```bash
 $ npm run start
 ```

+Once the application is up and running you can open the Swagger UI in the browser to test the API call: http://localhost:8080/api/.
+If port 8080 is already taken by some other process on your machine, then you can change PORT property in .env file and restart the server(for example change port to 3000): Swagger UI URL needs to be changed accordingly.

 ## Test